Butter-Payments/Client_Side_Scripts/README.md

-The above folders contain some client-side runnable scripts to export data from your underlying PSP.
+The above folders contain runnable scripts to export data from your underlying PSP to your local environment.

 Please visit the folder in question for more details.